thindil/steamsky/bin/doc/MODDING.md

   of modules should be 0 (zero).
 - Attribute `maxvalue`: Depends on type of module.
 For 'Hull' it is max free module space.
 For 'Engine' it is engine power.
-For 'Cabin' should be that same like attribuge `value` value.
+For 'Cabin' should be that same like attribute `value` value.
 For 'Cargo' it is maximum capacity in kilograms for cargo for that module.
 For 'Gun', 'Battering\_ram' it is amount of damage done by selected weapon.
 For 'Harpoon\_Gun' it is amount of combat rounds by how long harpoon is stuck in enemy ship.
 For any other type of